 Like the gender-reveal party has become a thing for people having babies, now pick-your-puppy day is apparently part of getting a pedigree dog.
-Or maybe I was just living in an alternate universe where all puppies are equally wonderful.
 That means, next week, Bob and I are going to Arkansas to pick our puppy.
 We have ‘second choice male’ (out of a litter of 13!) and we have absolutely no idea what to look for.

 At 5-6 weeks old, all of the puppies are cute, pudgy, floppy little things that sleep, nurse, poop, and walk like drunks all day long.